TimJDFletcher/dockerfiles/samba-timemachine/README.md

 # Debugging

-The container can be started with SAMBA debugging flags for example: `--debuglevel=8 --debug-stdout`
+The container can be started with SAMBA debugging flags for example: `--debuglevel=4`

 There is a utility function in the run script that will print out macOS timemachine logs and then follow them to use it call:
 `./run timemachineLogs`